Anatta336/driven-decals/README.md

 ### Installation
 1. Download [drivenDecals.unitypackage](https://github.com/Anatta336/driven-decals/raw/master/drivenDecals.unitypackage)
-2. Open your project in Unity (alternatively create a test project using the URP template.)
+2. Open your project in Unity (or create a test project using the universal render pipeline template.)
 3. Drag the drivenDecals.unitypackage file into the "Project" window in Unity, or use *Import Package* in the *Assets* top menu.
-4. Leave everything ticked and click Import.
+4. Leave everything ticked and click *Import*.
 5. Don't rename or move the `Assets/DrivenDecals/Editor` directory.
 Unfortunately Unity requires some hardcoded paths.

 ### Your First Decal